 The Grace Dart Foundation, continuing over 150 years of history, provides love and care to the Grace Dart Community in Greater Montreal by supporting a warm and personal living environment for the well-being of the elderly.

 OUR VISION : PLANNING FOR THE FUTURE

-We wish to bring love and care to as many elderlies as possible in CHSLDs and to support non-profit organizations that provide in-home care to the elderly in the greater Montreal area.
+We wish to bring love and care to as many elderlies as possible in CHSLDs and to support non-profit organizations that contribute to the well-being of the elderly in the Greater Montreal area.